Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 At the start of the laying cycle, the egg color may be deep, which gradually fades.
 For example, if a chicken lays a deep pink egg, it will lay a light pink egg at the end of the cycle.
 Hence, you may see different egg color shades on extra days.

-You should ensure one hen can lay only the same color of egg all the time.
+You should ensure only one hen can always lay the same egg color.

-There is an interesting fact that all white chicken eggshells are white from both inside and outside, brown eggshells are brown from outside and white from inside.
-Further, blue eggshells are blue from both inside and outside, whereas green eggshells are green from outside and blue from inside.
+Further, blue eggshells are blue from the inside and outside, whereas green eggshells are green from the outside and blue from the inside.

 Also read: 10 Types of Black Chickens